Northwest Dental Services & Denture Implant Center

 Composite, or white fillings, are perfect when you need the protection and correction of a filling, but want them to blend in with your natural teeth.
-At Northwest Dental Services and Dental Implant Center, the team of experienced dentists offers composite fillings to men and women who live in and around Tacoma, Washington.
+At Northwest Dental Services and Dental Implant Center, the team of experienced dentists offers composite fillings to men and women who live in and around Tacoma and Lakewood, Washington.
 To learn more about these less noticeable and more attractive fillings, call the office or use the online booking agent to make an appointment.

 A filling restores a decayed tooth.
 Often they’re made of a mix of strong silver or gold metals, which are fine for back teeth, but can look noticeable and unattractive when used in more visible teeth.

 Composite fillings are made of a combination of tooth-colored plastic and glass.

 Why Would I Need a Composite Filling?

 Composite fillings can be used for bonding to improve your smile by: